 UBC Extended Learning may sometimes cancel courses due to insufficient enrolment or other reasons.
 If this occurs, a full refund is processed and sent to you automatically.
 UBC Extended Learning does not guarantee that a particular course will be offered at a particular time.

 The admissions process helps to ensure that the needs, intentions and expectations of participants are adequately matched to the program's objectives and capabilities.

 To accommodate learners from a variety of backgrounds, the admission requirements for the UBC Certificate in International Development are fairly broad.
 However, all applicants must have:

 - at least six months of international or intercultural volunteer or work experience

 - fluency in the English language, including good written and verbal communication skills

 - the academic, interpersonal and communication skills to support active participation in this dynamic program

-- approximately seven hours a week to spend on a course
+- approximately seven hours a week to spend per course

-- minimum technology requirements as outlined in the program format section.
+- minimum technology requirements as outlined in Program Format.

 Before applying to this program, please read and understand the terms and conditions in the program handbook.
 Download and read the handbook carefully as it contains important information about the program and its policies.

 To discuss eligibility, prior experience and program relevance, please contact us.

 Complete the following steps to submit your application: